India national korfball team

 The India national korfball team is managed by the Korfball Federation of India (KFI), representing India in korfball international competitions.

 India is the oldest korfball playing country in Asia.
 Since 1979, when the game was first introduced in India, korfball popularity has continued to rise and now the game is played in 27 states with each state having its own association to promote and organise events.
 Korfball is recognised by the Union Ministry for Youth Affairs and Sports, Government of India, and national championships in senior, junior and sub-junior categories and the inter-university and inter-school championships are held regularly.

+Professional league

+In 2026, the Korfball Premier League (KPL) was launched as India's first professional korfball league, providing a domestic competitive platform for Indian national team players.
+The league is co-organised by Sporty Bharat and Entertainment Private Limited and Game Changers FZCO, with the support of the Korfball Federation of India and the Foreign Correspondents' Club of South Asia.
+The inaugural season, scheduled for September 2026, features eight franchise teams with 112 players — 62 Indian and 50 international players from more than 20 countries — with a prize pool of ₹31 lakh for the winning team and ₹11 lakh for the runner-up.
+Indian players confirmed for the inaugural season include Yamini Dehloo, Alisha, Yuri Sethi, Sarang Sharma, Sourbh Dalal, and Rajat Kumar Saini.